abregado/champions-combat/_chapters/rules.md

 When the last Initiative card is resolved, return to the Draw phase.

 ### Move section
-The Move section is always at the top of the Action card, but the Reaction section can also include Move effects.
+The Move section is always at the top of the Action card.

 If the section shows a number such as {% include icon_image.html link='files/images/icon-1.png' %} or {% include icon_image.html link='files/images/icon-2.png' %}
 then the player must move that number of hexes.